-329 4725
+Other causes of death

+The period 2000-07 also saw increases in mortality from IHD, again offsetting rising life expectancy due to improvements in mortality from other medically amenable causes, and again mostly concentrated in Brazil’s Northern states.
+Additionally, some Northern states saw increases in diabetes mortality over the same period, primarily affecting females.
+On the other hand, in the period 2007-15, improvements in mortality from IHD and diabetes led to increases in life expectancy among females and males in most states.
+The extent of subnational variation in the impact of homicides, IHD and diabetes related mortality on life expectancy at birth, with a considerably high burden in Northern states, demonstrates the persistence of health inequalities in Brazil.32

+Medically amenable mortality contributed significantly to increasing life expectancy throughout the period from 2000 to 2015.
+Although in two states, Acre and Maranhão, mortality from amenable causes of death deteriorated between 2000 and 2007, these states recovered and improved life expectancy by reducing mortality attributable to medically amenable causes in 2007-15.
+Our results mirror findings reported in similar studies.
+Previous evidence suggests that improvements in primary health care has played an essential role in reducing deaths amenable to health care in Brazil.9 47 Similarly, our study highlights the importance of building a strong healthcare system in the Northern regions to further reduce IHD-related mortality.
+Comprehensive and community-based health interventions can contribute to further decrease mortality from IHD in areas with high prevalence through a combination of measures focused on prevention, health care, and follow-up for heart diseases.25

 Strengths and limitations

 The analysis has several limitations.
-Firstly, Brazilian mortality data was still considered ‘incomplete’ according to the Pan American Health Organization’s (PAHO) criteria despite improvements in death counts coverage, particularly regarding certificate completeness and age reporting.48 To address this, we used death estimates corrected for completeness based on indirect demographic methods (see Appendix section 1).26 Additionally, we used 5-year age groups to avoid age-heaping bias and applied death distribution methods to minimize the effect of migration on our estimates.20 Secondly, causes of death could have been misclassified.
-To minimize chances of misclassification, we used broad cause of death categories that utilizes the concept of avoidable/amenable mortality and used data from 2000 onwards, using only the ICD-10 classification. he concept of amenable mortality is not able to allude to differences in the effectiveness of health care interventions over time and between states.49 50 In addition, the Brazilian Ministry of Health restricts classification of causes amenable to medical services up to age 75 years, a common practice when classifying avoidable mortality.50 To ensure comparability we did not consider causes of death amenable to medical service above age 75.
+Firstly, Brazilian mortality data was still considered ‘incomplete’ according to the Pan American Health Organization’s (PAHO) criteria despite improvements in death counts coverage, particularly regarding certificate completeness and age reporting.48 To address this, we used death estimates corrected for completeness based on indirect demographic methods (see Appendix section 1).26 Additionally, we used 5-year age groups to avoid age-heaping bias and applied death distribution methods to minimise the effect of migration on our estimates.20 Secondly, causes of death could have been misclassified.
+To minimise chances of misclassification, we used broad cause of death categories that utilises the concept of avoidable/amenable mortality and used data from 2000 onwards, using only the ICD-10 classification.
+In addition, some groups of causes are not consistent between states.
+For example, the group Y87 (deaths due to the sequelae of suicides and homicides) cannot be disaggregated for all the states in Brazil to attribute a share to homicides.
+The impact that this might have on our results, however, is negligible as deaths classified with this group represent only 0.009% of the total deaths.
+Finally, the concept of amenable mortality is not able to allude to differences in the effectiveness of health care interventions over time and between states.49 50 In addition, the Brazilian Ministry of Health restricts classification of causes amenable to medical services up to age 75 years, a common practice when classifying avoidable mortality.50 To ensure comparability we did not consider causes of death amenable to medical service above age 75.